Las Vegas Beltway: History

-Recent and future improvements

 Construction of the North 5th Street interchange was completed and fully opened to traffic in September 2011.
 The project's scope included roadway, bridge, drainage, and utility improvements along the northern beltway at the intersection of North 5th Street in North Las Vegas.
 Begun in 2012 and completed in 2014, construction by the Clark County Department of Public Works built the northern beltway segment between Tenaya Way and Decatur Boulevard.
 The project widened CC 215 to four lanes, built two new interchanges at Jones and Decatur Boulevards and a new bridge to carry Bradley Road over the freeway.
 Improvements to the beltway were also completed in the southern region of the valley with upgrades between I-15 and Windmill Lane.
 This project provided one additional travel lane in each direction, auxiliary lanes between interchanges and included the widening of four bridges over I-215 at Paradise, Warm Springs, and Robindale roads as well as for the Harry Reid Airport Connector.
 Additionally, the beltway from Decatur Blvd to North 5th Street was built out from 2014 to fall 2016.
 A new bridge was built for the expected extension of Revere Street and the roadway widened to a four-lane freeway from Decatur Boulevard to North 5th Street.

-Construction projects on the 215 Beltway included a conversion of the roadways between Craig and Hualapai to a four-lane freeway with interchanges at Lone Mountain Road and Ann Road and a grade separation for Centennial Parkway and the further improvements to the McCarran Airport Connector with the McCarran Airport Connector 2 project.
+Construction projects on the 215 beltway included a conversion of the roadways between Craig and Hualapai to a four-lane freeway with interchanges at Lone Mountain Road and Ann Road and a grade separation for Centennial Parkway and the further improvements to the McCarran Airport Connector with the McCarran Airport Connector 2 project.
 Additionally, phased construction of the Centennial Bowl system interchange between the Beltway and the US 95 freeway in the northwest valley continues.
 The northbound US 95 to eastbound I-215 ramp was completed on May 28, 2016.
 The westbound I-215 to southbound US 95 flyover ramp opened on July 12, 2017.
-Additionally, an expanded bridge over Montecito Parkway was also completed in anticipation of the widening of the Beltway between Durango Drive and Tenaya Way as part of the construction of the Centennial Bowl interchange.
+Additionally, an expanded bridge over Montecito Parkway was also completed in anticipation of the widening of the beltway between Durango Drive and Tenaya Way as part of the construction of the Centennial Bowl interchange.

 Construction on the Losee Road, North Pecos Road, and North Lamb Boulevard interchanges in North Las Vegas began in August 2019.
 The Losee Road and North Pecos interchanges were both completed and fully opened to traffic on March 3, 2020, while the North Lamb Boulevard interchange was completed and fully opened to traffic in April 2020.
 The interchanges were all previously temporary at-grade split intersections with traffic signals which opened in 2006.
-Currently, a Range Road interchange is being built, along with an upgraded interchange between CC 215 and I-15 at the north terminus.
-It is to be completed by the end of 2022.
+Construction on the Range Road interchange along with an upgraded interchange between CC 215 and I-15 at the north terminus began in 2020.
+It was originally scheduled to be completed by the end of 2022; the conversion was finished in 2023.